New Zealand Wildlife | Our Top 14 NZ Animals

 Another of our now extinct endemic birds is the Haast’s eagle.
 It is believed to have been the largest and heaviest eagle known to humanity.
 It could weigh an impressive 18 kilograms/40 pounds and possessed a wingspan of up to three metres.
 Like the Moa, despite surviving several periods of glaciation, Haast’s eagle is suspected to have become extinct around the same time as the Moa.
 The Moa was one of their primary food sources leaving them with slim pickings after the flightless bird disappeared.

-Maori oral tradition from the late 1800s records that the giant bird had red, black and white plumage and there were an estimated 3,000-4,500 breeding pairs.
+Maori narratives from the late 1800s record that the giant bird had red, black and white plumage and there were an estimated 3,000-4,500 breeding pairs.
 As well as eating Moa, they dined on goose and larger rail and duck species found on New Zealand’s South Island.
 They were also reported to have stolen children on occasion!

 Wētā tend to be herbivorous in the wild, but are also known to eat insects.
 They are capable of a sharp bite and aren’t shy about using their tusks when they’re disturbed by humans.
 One of the best places to see Wētā in New Zealand is on Mou Waho, one of four islands found on Lake Wanaka.
 Here, local children have constructed Wētā motels to help protect the insect from predators and keep them dry and toasty!